We’re celebrating the end of the year with our most popular posts from 2013, plus a few of our favorites tossed in. Enjoy!

 Indeed, this is why women have so many clothes!
 We need an all-purpose black skirt that does old fashioned, another one to do proper, and a third to do flirty… at the very least… and all in casual, business, and formal.
 And we need heels to go with each (stilettos = provocative, high heels = flirty, low heels = proper, etc, plus we need flats for the picnics and beach weddings etc).
 And we need pants that are hemmed to the right length for each of these pairs of shoes.
 You can’t wear black shoes with navy pants, so you’ll need to double up on all these things if you want any variety in your wardrobe.
 I could go on, but you get the picture.

 Women’s closets are often mocked as a form of self-indulgence, shop-a-holicism, or narcissism.
 But this isn’t fair.
 Instead, if a woman is class-privileged enough, they reflect an (often unarticulated) understanding of just how complicated the rules are.
 If they’re not class-privileged enough, they can’t follow the rules and are punished for being, for example, “trashy” or “unprofessional.”
-It’s a difficult job that we impose on women and we’re all too often damned-if-we-do and damned-if-we-don’t.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+It’s a difficult job that we impose on women and we’re all too often damned-if-we-do and damned-if-we-don’t.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.